 – In the process of getting married, divorced, separated or recently widowed

 – Running for any type of elected public office

 – Recently filed an insurance claim

 – Are an executive or scientist at any large company

 – Engaged in political demonstrations or activism

-- Are in the upper income bracket
+– Are in the upper income brackets

-Extreme High Risk Businesses (citing the FBI):
+Extreme High Risk Businesses (info provided by the FBI):

 - Materials synthesis and processing